charlehsin/charlehsin.github.io/_posts/2021-11-18-create-correct-cert-for-store-in-net5.md

 ---
-title                    : "Create a certificate with correct private key and storage flags to be added to certificate store in .NET 5." date                     : 2021-11-18 06:08:00 -0800 last_modified_at         : 2021-11-19 16:00:00 -0800
+title                    : "Create and add certificate to certificate store in .NET 5." date                     : 2021-11-18 06:08:00 -0800
+last_modified_at         : 2021-11-21 16:00:00 -0800
 categories               : Coding DotNet5
 permalinks               : /:categories/:year/:month/:day/:title.html
 header:
   teaser                 : /assets/images/teaser-create-cert.jpg
 ---

+This post talks about how to issue certificate with the private key and the persist storage flag before adding it to the certificate store.

 .NET 5 provides great support to [create a self-signed certificate](https://docs.microsoft.com/en-us/dotnet/api/system.security.cryptography.x509certificates.certificaterequest.createselfsigned?view=net-5.0) and to [issue a certificate](https://docs.microsoft.com/en-us/dotnet/api/system.security.cryptography.x509certificates.certificaterequest.create?view=net-5.0).
 Related sample codes can be found at my [GitHub repository](https://github.com/charlehsin/net5-crypto-tutorial).
-The issued certificate by .NET 5 by default may not have the desired private key and storage flag settings to be added into the certificate store.
-This post talks about how to make sure that the issued certificate have the private key and have the persistent storage flag before it is added to the certificate store.
+Before the issued certificate is added to the certificate store, extra steps are needed to get the desired private key and storage flag settings.

 First, let's create a self-signed certificate by using CertificateRequest.
 Please check the implementation of the following method at [CertificateOperations class](https://github.com/charlehsin/net5-crypto-tutorial/blob/main/app/Certificates/CertificateOperations.cs).